yibo-geomatique/dashboard/Data/Datasets.md

 List of datasets, either acquired from OTS products, or produced during Subdense.
 It is useful to 1) register their identifiers in the project 2) give access to Subdense-specific metadata related to these datasets.
 Such metadata either or in this file beneath the dataset identifiers, or they are in a dedicated file with the identifier as file name and the extension md.

+Note : the name are being changed to replace "Evolution" with "Change" everywhere so that some inconsistencies can remain.

 *******